 3) Resistance polarization:

-* When dropping mercury electrode (DME) is held in mass transfer controlled region of electrolysis current will be flowing during the light time of the single drop of Hg.
+♦When the dropping mercury electrode (DME) is held in the mass transfer controlled region of electrolysis current will be flowing during the light time of the single drop of Hg.
 This current know as diffusion limiting current.

 8 Measurement of diffusion current-controlled developed on a relationship which acts as a backbone for developing a mathematical relationship for DME